How To Create A To-Do List In WordPress

 Use Auto Paragraphs

-Enable this option to display content in your to-do list items using paragraphs.
+Enable this option to display content in to-do list items using paragraphs.

 Integrate with Post Planner

-If you are running a multi-author website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, developed by the same author that provides you with a complete WordPress editorial solution …
+If you plan to run a multi-author website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, developed by the same author that helps to make the process of managing a multi-author WordPress site easier …

-To learn more about using this handy plugin, visit this site: WordPress Post Planner
+Visit this site to learn more about this handy plugin: WordPress Post Planner – Plugin For WordPress

-When you have configured your plugin options in this section, remember to click the ‘Save Changes’ button to update your settings …
+Once you have finished configuring your options, remember to click the ‘Save Changes’ button …

 Advanced Settings

-This section lets you customize your To Do lists, assign to-do items to other users and perform plugin database maintenance.
+This section lets you customize your To Do lists, assign to-do items to other users and carry out database maintenance.

 To-Do List Advanced Settings > Customize The To-Do List